engineyard/ey-docs/pages/convert-capistrano-symlinks-to-appcloud-symlinks.md

 ## Conclusion

-By converting to deploy hooks, your application can now be deployed from the Engine Yard AppCloud Dashboard without having to use Capistrano.
+By converting to deploy hooks, your application can now be deployed from the Engine Yard Cloud Dashboard without having to use Capistrano.